CFPB Investigation, Compliance & Audit Defense

 - Ongoing advice and representation regarding CFPB compliance, including advice regarding changes in CFPB policies and procedures, and federal consumer finance regulations.

-If you have questions about your business’s or practice’s consumer finance compliance needs, we encourage you to get in touch.
+If you have questions about your business’s or practice’s consumer finance compliance needs including CFBP compliance, we encourage you to get in touch.
 Contact us today to schedule a complimentary needs assessment with one of our highly-experienced federal compliance attorneys.

-Speak with a Federal Compliance Lawyer at Oberheiden, P.C.
+Speak with a CFPB Investigation Defense Lawyer at Oberheiden, P.C.